-"Revenue car mile" in the case of railway carriers of property or passengers means the movement of a unit of loaded car equipment a distance of one mile.
-The loaded car miles must be determined in accordance with the Uniform System of Accounts for Railroad Companies of the Interstate Commerce Commission.
-(Va.
-Code § 58.1-420.)
+"Revenue car mile" in the case of railway carriers of property or passengers means the movement of a unit of loaded car equipment a distance of 1 mile.
+The loaded car miles must be determined in accordance with the Uniform System of Accounts for Railroad Companies of the Interstate Commerce Commission (Va.
+Code § 58.1-420).

-Retail companies: A retail corporation is required to apportion its income using a single sales factor method of apportionment for taxable years beginning on and after July 1, 2015.
-For purposes of this requirement, a retail company is defined as a domestic or foreign corporation that is primarily engaged in activities that, in accordance with the North American Industry Classification System (NAICS), United States Manual, United States Office of Management and Budget, 1997 Edition, would be included in Sectors 44-45.
-(Va.
-Code § 58.1-422.1.)
+Retail companies: A retail corporation is required to apportion its income using a single sales factor method of apportionment.
+For purposes of this requirement, a retail company is defined as a domestic or foreign corporation that is primarily engaged in activities that, in accordance with the North American Industry Classification System (NAICS), United States Manual, United States Office of Management and Budget, 1997 Edition, would be included in Sectors 44-45 (Va.
+Code § 58.1-422.1).

-Manufacturers Modified Apportionment Method: Use the single sales factor method of apportionment if you elected the Manufacturer's Modified Apportionment Method in Section A with a taxable year beginning on or after July 1, 2014.
-Enter the Total, Virginia and Percentage on Section B, Line 1.
+Manufacturers Modified Apportionment Method: Use the single sales factor method of apportionment if you elected the Manufacturer's Modified Apportionment Method in Section A. Enter the Total, Virginia, and Percentage amounts in the appropriate column in Section B, Line 1.